Dock Street Theatre

 The History of the Dock Street Theatre

 The Dock Street Theatre was one of the first of its kind in Charleston.
-The beautiful architecture was seen as a huge change for the city and when visitors when come to see the city, the theatre was the first spot that they would go to.
+It is located in the French Quarter neighborhood.
+The beautiful architecture was seen as a huge change for the city and when visitors come to see the city, the theatre was the first spot that they would go to.
 It is still open today and has been through millions of dollars in renovations.
 When it was built, it was on Church Street and Dock Street.
 It opened on February 12, 1736.
 The first play that opened there was called “The Recruiting Officer” and visitors loved it and the actors that put it on.
 This version of the Dock Street Theatre did not last long though.
 There was a horrible fire in 1740 that burned down most of the French Quarter in Charleston, including doing quite a bit of damage to the Dock Street Theatre.

 The theatre reopened in 1937.
-It would have another renovation in 2010 that would cost about $9 million.
+It would have another renovation in 2010 that would cost about $19 million.
 The famous balconies still enhance the theatre, along with the grand lobby.
+The renovations included modern heating and air conditioning, new seating, new restrooms, and state of the art lighting and sound.
+The theatre became handicapped accessible and sound-proofing was done so that outside noises couldn’t bother the performances in the theatre.
+The theatre is managed by the City of Charleston and is also home to Spoleto Festival USA.
+There are also school day performances held here for students to catch during the day or on field trips with their schools.
 This is one of the most popular places to visit in the French Quarter of Charleston and thousands will tour the building each year.
 You can catch local plays and concerts here and you will enjoy the fantastic time that you have here.
 That is, if you don’t catch the eyes of one of the famous ghosts that reside here…

 The Ghost Stories of the Dock Street Theatre